BillyDoesDev/keploy-assignment-api/README.md

 ### /students
 Allows you to perform basic CRUD operations on a database - you may **search/create/update/delete** student records.

+This section connects the app to a [MonboDb](https://www.mongodb.com/) Database, using docker.
+Persistence in data is ensured through named volumes.
+Additionally, [DbDate](https://dbgate.org/) is used to monitor and interact with the database.
 <hr>

 ### /weather